 Moreover, women often go underdiagnosed for a long time and your chronic symptoms might not be, in fact, a UTI.
 It takes a good and attentive doctor to make the right diagnosis and uncover the real reason for chronic UTIs.
 Many, unfortunately, jump to prescribe a low-dose antibiotic treatment without asking too many questions, and often without a physical exam.

-However, don’t hesitate to request more medical attention when your long-term health is at stakes.
+Always seek out a second opinion when your long-term health is at stakes.
 There are several known health factors that could contribute to a higher risk of UTIs, the list is long and, yet, not conclusive.

 The main thing you need to know is that chronic or recurrent UTIs do not happen in isolation, it is a systemic problem and a variety of health factors have to be assessed.

-Female Specific Causes of UTI
+Female Specific Causes of UTI: Estrogen Deficiency

 A healthy woman normally has as a vaginal flora that predominantly includes Lactobacilli bacteria.
 These bacteria help to maintain healthy pH and deter pathogenic bacteria.
 Lack of estrogen negatively impacts the amount of Lactobacilli.
 If instead, the pathogenic bacteria start growing in the vagina, it is easier for them to ascend to your urethra and cause a UTI.